Skip to content

 Leverage Advanced Bidding Strategies

-Start by setting bids 20% lower than your current CPA and gradually adjust based on performance
+Start by setting bids 20% lower than your current CPA

 Strategic Campaign Structure and Timing

 Separate campaigns by objective and funnel stage.
 Run awareness campaigns for cold audiences, retargeting campaigns for website visitors, and conversion campaigns for warm leads.
-This prevents audience overlap and allows for more precise optimisation.
+This prevents audience overlap and allows more precise optimisation.

 Maximise Organic Reach to Reduce Paid Dependence